JCGoran/coffe/README.md

 ```
 ./configure && make
 ```
+from the directory in which COFFE was extracted.
 If you wish to enable the CUBA library, you can specify the flag `--enable-cuba` for the `configure` script.

 ### 3. From source
 After making sure you have the adequate versions of `autotools` installed on your machine, clone this repository and run